Scroll to content

 The SEND Team – who are we?

-• Kirsty Morgan – SEND Leader
+• Kirsty Morgan – SEND Leader: kmorgan@yattendon.surrey.sch.uk

 • Karen Burgess – Home School Link Worker

-• Chloe Beardwell - ELSA
+• Krystal Baker - ELSA

 Our School Offer

-If a child has a special educational need we aim to identify this as soon as possible so that we can put in the appropriate support.
+If a child has a special educational need we aim to identify this as soon as possible so that we can put in the appropriate support; this may be as a result of scrutinising pupil data and screening.
 This may take the form of a short term ‘catch-up’ programme, to address a difficulty with spelling, for example, or a longer term intervention to support with speech and language or fine motor skills difficulties.
 We encourage all our children to become fluent readers and provide individual and small group programmes to promote this.
-We work in partnership with parents and carers and try to meet with them regularly.
-We have an experienced and well-trained team of Learning Support Assistants (LSAs), who work one to one and with small groups of children and we invest in staff training so that programmes recommended by specialists can be carried out by our school-based staff.
-We have good accessibility for children with impaired mobility, including disabled toilet facilities, a lift and many of our classrooms are large enough to accommodate a child who uses a walking frame or wheelchair.
+We work in partnership with parents and carers and try to meet with them regularly at parent consultations, annual review meetings and less formally at coffee mornings, drop-ins and whenever a parent/carer requests a conversation about their child.

 Please see also our Special Educational Needs and Disabilities Policy which can be found on the policy section of the website.